arkon/ng-click-outside/README.md

 By default, the outside click event is triggered on `click`.
 This property allows for a space-separated list of events to cause the trigger.

-Example: For mobile support add:
+e.g. For mobile support add:
 `[clickOutsideEvents]="'click touchstart'"`

-Example: For mobile exclusive support add:
+e.g. For mobile exclusive support add:
 `[clickOutsideEvents]="'touchstart'"`

 #### `exclude`

 A comma-separated string of DOM element queries to exclude when clicking outside of the element.

-For example: `[exclude]="'button,.btn-primary'"`.
+e.g. `[exclude]="'button,.btn-primary'"`

 #### `excludeBeforeClick`

-By default clickOutside registers excluded DOM elements on init.
-This property refreshes the list before the clickOutside event is triggered.
+By default, `clickOutside` registers excluded DOM elements on init.
+This property refreshes the list before the `clickOutside` event is triggered.
 This is useful for ensuring that excluded elements added to the DOM after init are excluded (e.g. ng2-bootstrap popover: this allows for clicking inside the `.popover-content` area if specified in `exclude`)

 Default: `false`